 Even though the Cricut Expression 1 doesn’t have the latest and greatest features on the market, it doesn’t mean it already outlived its usefulness.
 Users who still wish to create wonderful pieces of art for scrapbooking purposes or to do small-to-medium-sized crafting projects can still do so with this die-cutting device.
-It can even cut from a very small 0.25-inch design to a broad range of materials.
+It can even be cut from a very small 0.25-inch design to a broad range of materials.

-However, the dawn of the Expression 2 already means the support for this device is already long gone.
+However, the dawn of Expression 2 already means the support for this device is already long gone.
 Users would have to deal with an outdated look and software if they still wish to purchase and use this machine.

 Folks who don’t want to spend a lot of money on getting a die-cutting machine may want to check out the Cricut Expression 1.
 Even though it does offer an outdated design and software package, it’s still very useful in cutting different designs to a wide range of materials.

 8. Cricut Expression Cutting Machine